Lagos corridor into the US

 What this corridor does not include.

 No legal services.
 No Nigerian company formation, no Central Bank of Nigeria notifications, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Nigeria-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Nigeria-US tax-treaty evaluation.
 No sanctions, OFAC, or FCPA clearance work.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.

 Nigerian commercial culture leads with relationship depth, scale of operation across West Africa, and conglomerate-style continuity.
 The Africa's largest economy frame is a category in West Africa and a regional flag in the United States.
-American procurement, US enterprise buyers, and US co-investors read it as macro context, not as a US category claim, and not as a peer-set signal.
+American procurement, US enterprise buyers, and US co-investors evaluate it as macro context, not as a US category claim, and not as a peer-set signal.
 The Lagos fintech vanguard has crossed and built US-facing positioning.
 The higher-friction segment is Nigerian industrials, oil and gas services operators, and family-controlled groups arriving with strong African past-performance and missing US peer-set positioning.
 Heritage and scale carry.
-They do not place the firm in a US bucket on their own.
+They do not place GMA in a US bucket on their own.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Lagos and the US corridor.